 A block away is The Hideout, which is a fun local bar from 1934 located in a 100 year-old house.
 They offer music and entertainment.
 You might check out bingo night on Wednesdays during the summer months which draws a large crowd.
 1354 W. Wabansia.
 Around the corner is Local Foods at 1427 W. Willow.
 A new addition to the neighborhood, this wholesale food distributor, featuring local products, has opened a sleek, contemporary retail grocery store, butcher shop and cafe.
 The cafe features a good selection of soups, salads and sandwiches made with fresh, local ingredients.

-The Patio at Cafe Brauer: Located along the lagoon in Lincoln Park just outside the Lincoln Park Zoo, this is a lovely cafe that is open for lunch, dinner and weekend brunch from April to October.
-It is the perfect spot after visiting the park, the nature boardwalk, the lakefront, the zoo or the Green City Market.
+The Patio at Café Brauer: Located along the lagoon in Lincoln Park just outside the Lincoln Park Zoo, this is a lovely café that is open for lunch, dinner and weekend brunch from April to October.
+It is the perfect spot after visiting the park, the Nature Boardwalk, the lakefront, the zoo or the Green City Market.